whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 This pipeline provides the reusable White Lab structure for taking short-read RNA-seq data from raw FASTQ files through primary processing with `nf-core/rnaseq`.

-The purpose of this repository area is to provide:
+The purpose of this workflow directory is to provide:

 - reusable templates for new RNA-seq projects
 - standardised documentation and onboarding instructions